Detox Your Relationships Like You Detox Your Body And Mind

 Their Past Relationship Experiences

-Does this person have close friends, do they sever relationships quickly.
-What happened with their past relationships.
+Does this person have close friends, or do they sever relationships quickly.
+What happened with these relationships.

 It becomes important to know about their past to predict the future.
 Learning about their past takes time however.

-The more guarded they are, the more toxic they usually are.
+The more guarded they are, the more crimes of toxicity they’ve usually committed.

 Humans can learn from their mistakes, improve and adjust themselves and their relationships.
-It’s more common however, that history repeats itself.
+It’s more common however, they continue their same ways.

-It becomes important to know this person’s past behavior, take mental notes, to determine if they’re making positive change.
+It becomes important to know this person’s past behaviour, take mental notes, to determine if they’re making positive change.

 Do They Make You Feel Important